 South African rock climbing icon, Tony Lourens, sees the Western Cape as a climber’s paradise, rivalled by very few places on earth.

-Only a climber knows the feeling… The complete mental reboot one experiences after a few intense hours of absolute tenacity and focus, pushing through Elvis legs and pumped forearms to move past the crux and send it.
+Only a climber knows the feeling… The complete mental reboot one experiences after a few intense hours of absolute tenacity and focus.
+Pushing through Elvis legs and pumped forearms to move past the crux and send — it is simply exhilirating.

-The natural high from time spent in the wilderness, testing your skills in a breath-taking environment, far removed from that constantly spinning hamster wheel, makes an afternoon spent on the mountain feel like a weekend away.
+There’s just a natural high from time spent in the wilderness.
+It allows you to test your skills in a breath-taking environment.
+Furthermore, it removes you from that constantly spinning hamster wheel.
+It definitely makes an afternoon spent on the mountain feel like a weekend away.

 Some climbs mentioned above can be quite testing.
-Avid climber, Wesley New, knows the Western Cape mountains like the back of his hand and he recommends Silvermine Crags and Lakeside Pinnacle for beginner to intermediate climbers, as they are easily accessible with short walk-ins and easier grades.
+Avid climber, Wesley New, knows the Western Cape mountains like the back of his hand.
+He recommends Silvermine Crags and Lakeside Pinnacle for beginner to intermediate climbers.
+Both are easily accessible with short walk-ins and easier grades.

-With about ten single pitch sport routes, this sandstone formation is a great crag for beginners but with a couple of challenging routes for other climbers as well as a trad route (Crack of Dawn, located on Disney Wall).
+With about ten single pitch sport routes, this sandstone formation is a great crag for beginners.
+However, there’s a couple of challenging routes for other climbers as well as a trad route (Crack of Dawn, located on Disney Wall).

 On the South African climbing scene, the Cederberg Mountains are to rock climbing what J-Bay is to surfing.

-The red sandstone walls of this wild and remote area are internationally renowned for offering some of the best trad climbing and bouldering on the planet while also nurturing an array of world-class sport routes.
+The red sandstone walls of this wild and remote area are internationally renowned for offering some of the best trad climbing and bouldering on the planet.
+They also nurture an array of world-class sport routes.

 “The Cederberg have some magical spots that make you want to just live there,” said New.

 Located in the northern Cederberg, Rocklands is very isolated but also extremely safe.
-Only a two to three-hour drive up the west coast, this is the perfect off-the-grid getaway destination for adventurous Capetonians who love the feeling of chalk on their hands.
+It’s only a two to three-hour drive up the west coast.
+This makes it the perfect off-the-grid getaway destination for adventurous Capetonians who love the feeling of chalk on their hands.

 Situated on the banks of the Kliphuis River and against the backdrop of the Rocklands bouldering site, Kliphuis’s upgraded campsite is the ideal place for climbers to rest their weary heads after a day filled with natural thrills.

-New is also the Convener of the Mountain Club South Africa (MCSA) Cape Town Search and Rescue team, and has compiled a short list of basic safety tips for mountain users:
+New is the Convener of the Mountain Club South Africa (MCSA) Cape Town Search and Rescue team.
+He has compiled a short list of basic safety tips for mountain users:

 - Always go in a group.